PyCQA/baron/README.md

 Some technical details
 ======================

-Baron produces a FST in the form of JSON (and by JSON I mean python lists and dicts that can be dump into JSON) for maximum interoperability.
+Baron produces a FST in the form of JSON (and by JSON I mean Python lists and dicts that can be dumped into JSON) for maximum interoperability.

-Baron FST is quite similar to python AST with some modifications to be more intuitive to humans, since python AST has been made to cpython interpreter.
+Baron FST is quite similar to Python AST with some modifications to be more intuitive to humans, since Python AST has been made for CPython interpreter.

-Since playing directly with JSON is a bit raw I'm going to build an abstraction on top of it that will looks like Beautifulsoup/Jquery.
+Since playing directly with JSON is a bit raw I'm going to build an abstraction on top of it that will looks like BeautifulSoup/jQuery.

 Installation
 ============